-☐ The Office of Special Counsel (OSC) also provides a secure channel make confidential disclosures ("whistleblowing"). el through which employees may ☐ OSC evaluates the disclosures to determine whether there is a substitute categories listed above has been disclosed.
-If such a determination require the head of the agency to investigate the matter. ☐ If you believe that you have been subjected to whistleblower retaliation or other prohibited personnel practice you may access the forms from the OSC website and either file your SPECIA complaint to OSC online or print the forms and submit by mail.
+□ The Office of Special Counsel (OSC) also provides a secure channel through which employees may make confidential disclosures ("whistleblowing").

+□ OSC evaluates the disclosures to determine whether there is a substantial likelihood that one of the categories listed above has been disclosed.
+If such a determination is made, OSC has the authority to require the head of the agency to investigate the matter.

+□ If you believe that you have been subjected to whistleblower retaliation or other prohibited personnel practice you may access the forms from the OSC website and either file your complaint to OSC online or print the forms and submit by mail.